Hackafe/lips/lip-ironsteel-house-rules.md

 Every member may use the lab's resources from time to time, but they must not occupy it for long time.

+## 3.5 Safety

+* Turn off any HW equipment after using it (soldering iron, oven, coffee maker, etc..).
+But do not stop the server machines
+* Regular check of unused batteries and disposing of the ones that are bad/leaked
+* Don't move the fire extinguishers, or put them back in place if you need to move them
+* Regular check of equipment that is running 24/7

 ## 3.5 Others

 * No smoking inside